If going to Hawaii is on your bucket list, you might be wondering what the least expensive Hawaiian island to visit is. The answer: Oahu.

 Book a Condo or Suite

 At first glance, this bit of advice may seem counterintuitive.
 Don’t condos and suites cost more than a typical hotel room?
-While, yes, they are more expensive, you save more in another area of your trip: food.
+While, yes, they are more expensive, you save more in another area of your trip to Hawaii: food.

 Condos and suites often have a kitchen or a kitchenette, which allows you to cook your own food.
 While I highly encourage you to sample Hawaii’s heavenly cuisine, you can save money by cooking breakfast and lunch for yourself.